Mean Field Optimization Problem Regularized by Fisher Information: Main Results

 \end{thm}

-Then we study the long-time behaviour of the generalized mean--field Schr\"odinger dynamics and establish convergence toward the unique minimizer of the generalized free-energy function.
+Then we study the long-time behaviour of the generalized MFS dynamics and establish convergence toward the unique minimizer of the generalized free energy function.
 The proof is postponed to \Cref{sec:convergence}.
-It essentially relies on the energy dissipation
+It essentially relies on energy dissipation which can be derived formally as follows:

-(see \Cref{thm:energydecrease}) so that the generalized free energy monotonously decreases along the generalized mean-field Schr\"odinger dynamics \eqref{eq:gradient-flow}.
-Intuitively, the dissipation of energy only stops at the moment \(\frac{\d \fF^{\si, \gamma}}{ \d p}(p_\infty, \cdot) = 0\).
-Since $\fF^{\si, \gamma}$ is (strictly) convex, it is a sufficient condition for $p_\infty$ to be the minimizer.
+See \Cref{thm:energydecrease} below for a proof.
+It follows that the generalized free energy monotonously decreases along the generalized MFS dynamics \eqref{eq:gradient-flow}.
+Intuitively, the dissipation of energy only stops at the moment \(\frac{\d \fF^{\si, \gamma}}{ \d p}(p^*, \cdot) = 0\).
+Since $\fF^{\si, \gamma}$ is (strictly) convex, it is a sufficient condition for $p^*$ to be the minimizer, see \Cref{thm:foc} below.